Frequently Asked Questions

 However, in the last few years, I’ve observed that TAD and the ARB have not been as willing to reduce values due to needed repairs, so it’s not a sure bet.

-After June 14, 2020, I cannot guarantee that the information will be processed by the firm before I get to your file.
+After May 31, 2021, I cannot guarantee that the information will be processed by the Firm before I get to your file.

 Can they increase my value at the hearing?